EPourmo/build-an-analytics-dashboard-with-react/README.md

 - [NodeJS (version 12.18)](https://nodejs.org/en/)
 - [Yarn](https://yarnpkg.com/)

 It is highly recommended to use [nvm](https://github.com/nvm-sh/nvm) in order to switch easily NodeJS version.
+Indeed, this project uses Vite and Vite requires Node.js version 14.18+, 16+.

 ## 2. Installation
+First of all, clone this repo on your computer
+`git clone `

 ### 2.1 Back end
 Clone
 ### 2.1 Back end